jotaelesalinas/laravel-adminless-ldap-auth/README.md

 ```

 And tell the new auth provider which fields from the LDAP user entry you will
-want "imported" into your Auth user _on every sucessful login_.
+want "imported" into your Auth user _on every successful login_.

 ```php
 'sync_attributes' => [